abooij/wiwikwlhott/terminology.rst

 Translating claims in natural language to type theory
 -----------------------------------------------------

 - there seems to be some miscommunication regarding which statements by HoTTist are internal and which ones are metatheoretical, but I can't find the right words to make this precise right now.
+- first attempt: already in classical math, some claims shouldn't be translated literally. for example, the claim "we can prove theorem X" doesn't presume an internal formalisation of the notion of theorem, provability, an understanding of what "we" means, or any kind of modal logic to model the "can".

 Types as spaces
 ---------------